Cancer Prevention and Control Program

 Promoting Science and Research Collaboration

 To help support programmatic science in all aspects of cancer control and prevention, CPC offers members several mechanisms that promote collaboration within and across the cancer center.
 This includes Idea Lab for brainstorming about early stage research concepts, Research Strategy Sessions for work-in-progress on ongoing studies and planned future directions, and Mock Study Section for peer review of extramural grant/contract applications prior to agency submission.
 Please contact the program’s leadership if interested in a hosted meeting.
-The program’s leadership is also instrumental in convening research affinity groups around focal and emerging areas of cancer population sciences, including cancer care delivery research, translational genomics, and in studying the burdens of cancer among older adults and long-term cancer survivors.
+The program’s membership is also instrumental in leading translational working groups around focal and emerging areas of cancer control and prevention, including care delivery research, epidemiology and modeling, translational genomics, and in studying the burdens of cancer among older adults and long-term cancer survivors.

 A reminder that all human subjects research protocols by CPC’s program members should be submitted to the CPC Discipline Group.
 Please use this link to initiate your submission; additional information can be found in the accompanying presentation.